SpenceKonde/megaTinyCore/README.md

 ### Tone Support
 Support for tone() is provided on all parts using TCB0, unless TCB1 is present and TCB0 is set as millis source.
 This is like the standard tone() function.
 Unlike on some classic AVRs, it does not support use of the hardware output compare to generate tones - due to the very limited PWM capabilities and restricted prescaler selection for the TCBs, this is not practical.
 See caveats below if using TCB0 or TCB1 for millis/micros settings.
 On parts with 8k or less flash, tones which specify a duration longer than 65536ms and a high frequency (specifically where duration times frequency is >4.2 billion) are not supported - if specified at compile time it will generate a compile error, and at runtime, it will produce a shorter duration tone than expected - this is a trade-off to reduce flash usage.
 It was decided that requesting a tone over a minute long (several minutes continuous at the upper limit of human hearing would be required to trigger the issue, and it would need to be even longer as the frequency got lower) qualifies as highly abnormal usage of tone().
 At that point, rather than counting the number of times the tone pin is toggled (like tone() with a duration specified does), it probably makes more sense to use durationless tone(), and turn it off with noTone().
 Or, for the sake of everyone within earshot, m ybe don't make your device emit a high pitched tone for minutes on end at all?
 On parts with 16k flash or more a slightly less flash efficient implementation is used and the limit is significantly higher and very unlikely to be encountered.

 Tone can only play a tone on one pin at a time.
-In theopry you can play one tone per typeB timer, simultaneously, withhout anything more exotic than tone does - beyond adding a cacility to manage the multiople pins It is my opinion that those belong in a library, not the core, See comments in core.cpp for some things, and feel free to ask if you want more information about what I tjink could be doner I don't think it's **that** hard, .
-The builtin tone
+In theory you can play one tone per typeB timer, simultaneously, without anything more exotic than what tone() does now other than adding a capability to manage the multiople pins.
+It is my opinion that those belong in a library, not the core, See comments in core.cpp for some thoughts if you want to implement something like that - I'd be happy to give more thoughts if you have questions.

 ### millis/micros Timekeeping Options
 megaTinyCore provides the option to use any available timer on a part for the millis()/micros timekeeping, controlled by a Tools submenu - or it can be disabled entirely if needed to save flash, allow use of all timer interrupts, or eliminate the periodic background interrupt.
 By default, TCD0 will be used by on parts that have one - otherwise TCA0 will be used (in versions prior to 1.1.9, TCA0 was used by default on parts that could output PWM with TCD0 on pins not available for TCA0 PWM).
 All timers available on the parts can be used: TCA0, TCD0 (on parts that have it), TCB0, TCB1 (where present) and the RTC.
 Many of these - particularly the non-default options, involve tradeoffs.
 In brief, TCA0 is a very versatile timer that users often want to reconfigure, TCD0 loses a small amount of time when PWM is turned on or off on the two TCD0 PWM pins (10,11 on 20-pin parts, 12,13 on 24-pin parts), TCB0 conflicts with Servo and tone on parts that don't have TCB1, and when the RTC is used micros() is not available at all because the clock isn't fast enough.
 With these limitations in mind, the timer selection menu provides a way to move millis()/micro to the timer most appropriate for your needs.